explore

 Best Winter Activities At Lake Tahoe

-When people think about Lake Tahoe in the winter, world class skiing likely comes to mind.
+When people think about things to do in Lake Tahoe in the winter season, world class skiing likely comes to mind.
 And there’s certainly plenty of that!
-But there’s so much more to do at Lake Tahoe in the winter.
+But there’s so much more to do at Lake Tahoe in the winter months.
 From hiking to kayaking and sledding, there’s something for everyone.
+Here are the best things to do in Lake Tahoe in winter.

 1. Ski/Snowboard Lake Tahoe in the Winter